-We are also pleased to recommend two new Standout Charities: Sinergia Animal and Sociedade Vegetariana Brasileira.
-Additionally, ProVeg International retained their status as a Standout Charity after being re-evaluated this year.
+We are also pleased to recommend the The Federation of Indian Animal Protection Organisations (FIAPO) as a new Standout Charity.
+Additionally, Compassion in World Farming USA and Faunalytics retained their status as a Standout Charities after being re-evaluated this year.

 Below, you will find brief details about each charity we reviewed this year, and you can read our comprehensive reviews of each charity here.
 We have also published a chart that allows for easy comparison of our recommended charities across several metrics.

-Albert Schweitzer Foundation (ASF) has a solid track record of conducting corporate outreach campaigns in Germany, and we are optimistic that their strategy and skills will lead to meaningful progress in Poland, where they have recently expanded their operations.
-They run a variety of veg outreach campaigns, including their newsletter “Vegan Taste Week,” as well as actions by local groups of volunteers.
-Additionally, ASF is one of the first animal charities beginning to prioritize corporate outreach on behalf of farmed fish.
-We believe that fish advocacy is particularly high-impact due to its large scale and its relative neglectedness.
-To learn more about ASF, read our comprehensive review.
+Albert Schweitzer Foundation (ASF) has a solid track record of corporate outreach in Germany, and we are optimistic that their strategy and skills will lead to meaningful progress in Poland and other parts of Central and Eastern Europe, an area with a younger and smaller animal advocacy movement.
+Additionally, ASF is one of the first animal charities beginning to prioritize corporate outreach on behalf of farmed fishes.
+We believe that farmed fish advocacy can be particularly impactful due to the large scale and neglectedness of farmed fish suffering.
+Albert Schweitzer Foundation has been one of our Top Charities since November 2018.
+They were one of our Standout Charities from December 2014 to November 2018.
+To read more about ASF, read our comprehensive review.

 The Good Food Institute (GFI) is working to transform the animal agriculture industry by promoting the development of competitive alternatives to animal-based meat, dairy, and eggs.
-They provide business, legal, scientific, and strategic guidance for plant-based and cellular agriculture companies, and they engage in policy work (regulatory and statutory) to level the playing field for plant-based and cellular products in the wider marketplace.
+Animal advocates have been working for decades to weaken the animal agriculture industry by encouraging individuals and institutions to reduce the demand for animal products and implement humane reforms.
+We are happy to support the effective implementation of those interventions, but we also believe that engaging in a wider range of promising tactics may increase the animal advocacy movement’s chance of success.
 Developing and promoting attractive alternatives to animal products seems like a promising way to disrupt the animal agriculture industry.
 There are few charities working in this area, and GFI has shown strong leadership and efficiency.
+GFI has been one of our Top Charities since November 2016.
 To learn more about GFI, read our comprehensive review.

 Standout Charities (General Interest)